 7. Climb on a shipwreck

 …And talking of pirates, just opposite the town lies Canal de los Piratas or Pirates’ Channel.
-The channel itself is historically cool as the place pirates would do battle and hide before looting the town.
+The channel itself is historically cool as the place pirates would do battle and hide around Lake Bacalar before looting the town.

 8. Get chirpsed at Bird Island

 Isla de los Pájaros is a ‘bird sanctuary’ in the middle of Lake Bacalar.
-It’s a great place for ecotourists and wildlife photographers alike, as all sorts of species flock to and from the island to make use of its rich resources.
+Getting a boat out there is one of the best things to do in Bacalar for ecotourists and wildlife photographers alike, as all sorts of species flock to and from the island to make use of its rich resources.

 Though a lot of the town feels a little rundown, shops, schools and houses have been brought back to life in the best way possible: vibrant murals.
-Get out of the centre and take a stroll through the backstreets to find some of these colourful pieces.
+Get out of the centre and take a stroll through the backstreets to find some of these colourful pieces; it’s definitely among the best free things to do in Bacalar.

 Where to eat in Bacalar